 As previously noted, a replica car had been built years before the rediscovery and restoration of the original.

-Follow this link on Ford Garage to see the replica Edsel Ford Sport Phaeton built by Paul Martin in Colorado.
+Follow this link below on Ford Garage to see the replica Edsel Ford Sport Phaeton built by Paul Martin in Colorado.